AllTheBacteria/Phylign/README.md

 ### 2a) Hardware

 Phylign requires a standard desktop or laptop computer with an \*nix system, and it can also run on a cluster.
-The minimal hardware requirements are **12 GB RAM** and approximately **120 GB of disk space** (102 GB for the database and a margin for intermediate files).

-**WARNING: Phylign does not currently work on devices with ARM processors.**
+**WARNING: Phylign does not currently work on systems with ARM processors.**

 ### 2b) Dependencies